Qualifications of Witness

 2. By reason of marriage

-3. By reason of death/insanity of adverse party
+3. By reason of death/insanity of the adverse party

-It is the judge who has the decision as to the competency of the
+It is the judge who makes the decision as to the competency of the witness.

 The interest of the witness affects only his credibility but not his